 App Armor

 To limit the actions that containers can perform, you can use the AppArmor Linux kernel security module.
 AppArmor is available as part of the underlying AKS node OS, and is enabled by default.
-You create AppArmor profiles that restrict actions such as read, write, or execute, or system functions such as mounting filesystems.
+You can create AppArmor profiles that restrict actions such as read, write, or execute, or system functions such as mounting filesystems.
 Default AppArmor profiles restrict access to various /proc and /sys locations, and provide a means to logically isolate containers from the underlying node.
 AppArmor works for any application that runs on Linux, not just Kubernetes pods.

 To see AppArmor in action, the following example creates a profile that prevents writing to files.
 SSH to an AKS node, then create a file named deny-write.profile and paste the following content: